intel/intel-extension-for-pytorch/docs/tutorials/features/runtime_extension.md

 Intel® Extension for PyTorch\* Runtime Extension provides a couple of PyTorch frontend APIs for users to get finer-grained control of the thread runtime.
 It provides:

-1. Multi-stream inference via the Python frontend module `intel_extension_for_pytorch.cpu.runtime.MultiStreamModule`.
+1. Multi-stream inference via the Python frontend module `ipex.cpu.runtime.MultiStreamModule`.
-2. Spawn asynchronous tasks via the Python frontend module `intel_extension_for_pytorch.cpu.runtime.Task`.
+2. Spawn asynchronous tasks via the Python frontend module `ipex.cpu.runtime.Task`.
-3. Program core bindings for OpenMP threads via the Python frontend `intel_extension_for_pytorch.cpu.runtime.pin`.
+3. Program core bindings for OpenMP threads via the Python frontend `ipex.cpu.runtime.pin`.

 **note**: Intel® Extension for PyTorch\* Runtime extension is in the **experimental** stage.
 The API is subject to change.
 More detailed descriptions are available at [API Documentation page](../api_doc.rst).